dhense177/Modeling_Lung_Cancer_Risk/README.md

 A lower RMSE value is desired.
 The fully-pooled model had an RMSE of 18.6, and the unpooled an RMSE of 10.3.
 Relative to the mean lung cancer incidence of ~70 for all counties, the unpooled model wasn't bad.
 But clearly the fully-pooled model is not a good option.

 ![](Visuals/predictions3.png)

 ### Figure 4: Unpooled estimates vs. actual mean lung cancer incidence per county

 This plot shows that the unpooled model does a very good job of estimating the mean incidence per county.
 But how good is it at generalizing to future years or to other counties?
 Probably not so well.
-Both counties and states share many similarites that would explain lung cancer incidence, including smoking prevention initiatives and air quality standards.
-This information could be very useful when forecasting county-wide incidence, but the unpooled model does not take it into account.
-Therefore, in order to improve upon these baseline models, I chose to try two different multilevel regression models which incorporate specified group similarities into model parameter estimates.
+Both counties and states share many similarites that would explain lung cancer incidence that I have not included in my model, such as smoking prevention initiatives and air quality standards.
+These confounding variables could be very useful when forecasting county-wide incidence, but the unpooled model does not take them into account.
+Therefore, in order to improve upon these baseline models, I chose to try two different multilevel regression models which help control for these confounding variables.